imcamilo/fernet4s/readme.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements, new features, or find any issues, please open an issue or submit a pull request.
-We appreciate your feedback and collaboration.
+I'd appreciate your feedback and collaboration.

 ### How to Contribute